nextapps-de/mikado/README.md

     <tr></tr>
     <tr>
         <td><b>cache</b></td>
         <td>Enable/disable caching.
-Enable caching when some of you items stay unchanged.
+Caching can greatly increase performance (up to 20x).
+Be careful, it fully depends on your application, there are situations where a enabled cache performs slower.<br><b>Recommendation:</b> enable caching when several of your item data will stay unchanged from one to another render task.
 Disable caching when changes on data requires a fully re-render more often.</td>
         <td>false</td>
     </tr>
     <tr></tr>
     <tr>
         <td><b>store</b></td>
         <td>Passed items for rendering are also stored and synchronized along the virtual dom.
-You can re-render the full state at any time, without passing the item data.</td>
+You can re-render the full state at any time, without passing the item data.<br><b>Notice:</b> When passing an external reference of an existing Array-like object to the field "store" the store will perform all modifications directly to this reference (<a href="#extern">read more about "Extern Storage"</a>).</td>
         <td>false</td>
     </tr>
     <tr></tr>